MITIGATION OF CARDIAC SIDE EFFECTS

-Signpath has developed a unique, patented platform technology that makes existing drugs safer by eliminating the cardiac side effects.
+Signpath has developed a unique, patented platform technology that makes existing drugs safer by eliminating their cardiac side effects.
 This platform is referred to as the CorreQT technology.
 The CorreQT technology allows for creation of proprietary lipid based drugs which mitigate cardiac side effects when co-administered with drugs that cause cardiotoxicity.

 One of Signpath’s CorreQT compounds, SPP4040, has been shown to mitigate the cardiomyopathy (heart muscle damage) which is a common side effect of cancer chemotherapy.
 Signpath is developing SPP4040 as a cancer supportive care drug, for protection of the heart during chemotherapy.